AapoSoukkio/CRM-Web-App/README.md

 ## Purpose of this project

-The main purpose of this project was to gain hands-on experience with Java and web application development using Spring Boot and Vaadin.
+The main purpose of this project was to gain hands-on experience using Java in web application development with Spring Boot and Vaadin.
 The goal was to become familiar with the techniques behind these frameworks and to build a functional web application.
 The project was built by following the Vaadin Course and implementing the concepts learned throughout the course.